General Interface Usage Notes¶

 - Opens the documentation in a new tab/window.

 - Visit the Support Portal

-- Opens the Snowflake Support Portal in a new tab/window.
+- Opens the Snowflake Support Portal/Community in a new tab/window.
 Once there, you can freely browse the articles and discussions in the site, but to submit cases or participate in discussions, you must log into the portal using your Snowflake Lodge user credentials.
 These credentials are distinct/separate from your Snowflake user credentials.

 - Displays a dialog where you can:

 Download: The following client software provided by Snowflake:

 View: Distribution info for the following client software provided by Snowflake:

 - Connector for Spark v2.0 and higher — Connector for Spark v1.5 and v.16 has been deprecated